dyndle/dyndle-web/docusaurus/docs/404-Search.md

 The Search method returns an object of the type `Dyndle.Modules.Search.Models.SearchResults`.
 This class contains a property called Items, which is a list of the type `Dyndle.Modules.Search.Contracts.ISearchResultItem`.
 This interface captures all the fields in the SOLR document.
 Out of the box, Dyndle will populate the Items property with instances of `Dyndle.Modules.Search.Models.SearchResultItem`, so you have access to the entire SOLR document.

+However, a common scenario is to enhance the SOLR document with extra fields.
+You can do this by configuring the SI4T template building blocks or by writing custom ones, as explained in the [SI4T documentation](https://github.com/SI4T/SI4T/wiki/Configuring-Templates-:-What-Gets-Indexed%3F).
+If you do this, you need to map the extra fields to the SearchResultItem.
-However, it is possible (and quite common) to enhance the SOLR document with extra fields.
-In that case, you can create your own class and configure Dyndle to use that.
-Your class must extend `Dyndle.Modules.Search.Models.SearchResultItem` and add the missing fields.
+You can do this by creating your own class and configure Dyndle to use that.
+Your class must implement `Dyndle.Modules.Search.Contracts.ISearchResultItem` (preferably by extending `Dyndle.Modules.Search.Models.SearchResultItem`).
+You can add the extra fields to this class.

-You can use a custom model for this by configuring the model class name in `Search.ResponseItemModel` and the name of the assembly it is located in `Search.Assembly` settings in the web config.
+Next, you need to tell Dyndle to use this custom model instead of the default.
+You can do this in the Web.config, by configuring the model class name with the`Search.ResponseItemModel` appSetting, and the name of the assembly it is located in using the `Search.Assembly` appSetting.
 The search result will then try to bind the returned items to your own model.
-The custom model should implement `ISearchResultItem` and we recommend to inherit from `SearchResultItem` class.

 ## Adding a search results page